iHackSubhodip/BuildingMaintenanceHackathon/README.md

 ## What problem we tried to solve.

-•DIY support for Installer and Maintenance Technicians •Real time report of the current state of the equipment •Minimizing the error rate of misconfigurations •Minimizing the dependency on the OEM help.
+1. DIY support for Installer and Maintenance Technicians
+2. Real time report of the current state of the equipment
+3. Minimizing the error rate of misconfigurations
+4. Minimizing the dependency on the OEM help.

 ## How do we solve